o19s/splainer/README.md

 * On a Mac [follow these instructions](http://thechangelog.com/install-node-js-with-homebrew-on-os-x/)
 * On Ubuntu [follow these instructions](https://rtcamp.com/tutorials/nodejs/node-js-npm-install-ubuntu/)
-* Use npm to install Grunt and Bower globally on your system (may require sudo)
+* Use npm to install Grunt globally on your system (may require sudo)

 ```
 npm install -g grunt-cli
-npm install -g bower
 ```

 * Install yarn [follow these instructions](https://yarnpkg.com/en/docs/install)